csmpls/EEGclassification/Drafts/all-framing.md

 Brain-computer interface (BCI) systems establish a direct communcative link between the brain and an electronic system. \ref{wolpow2002} While early systmes required [[[ electrodes implanted in the user's s ]]], newer work has used non-invasive electroencephelographs (EEG) to build proof-of-concept BCI systems ranging from brain-controlled keyboards [hex-o-spell] and wheelchairs [millan] to prosthetic arms and hands [tobi].

 There are a few reasons why these systems have not been widely deployed outside of lab settings.
-For one, they require large, complex scanning caps, which are impractical for disabled users and generally undesirable for ergonomic reasons.
-Meanwhile, the data these caps produce is large, which could be computationally unwieldy on the mobile computing environments in which these systems will most likely be deployed (eg., smartphones, watches, embedded systems in scanning devices, etc).
+For one, they require large, complex scanning caps, which are impractical for disabled users and generally undesirable for ergonomic reasons. \ref{gotta be a good ergonomics ref no?} Meanwhile, the data these caps produce is large, which could be computationally unwieldy on the mobile computing environments in which these systems will most likely be deployed (eg., smartphones, watches, embedded systems in scanning devices, etc). \ref{gotta be a ref out there}

-For BCI systems to find adoption "in the wild," they must acheive the acceptable bitrates with fewer and more comfortable sensors.
+For BCI systems to find wide adoption "in the wild," they must acheive acceptable information transfer rates (ITR) with fewer and more comfortable sensors.
 They must calibrate to individual users quickly, and must run on mobile & wearable computing architectures.
 Since naturalistic environments will also introduce interference in the signal, they must also cope with lower signal quality than their lab-based counterparts.

 Can a small number of inexpensive, low-quality sensors acheive acceptable accuracy after a brief, online calibration phase?
 In this study, we use recordings from a single, dry electroencephalographic (EEG) sensor to interrogate the efficacy of a novel signal extraction technique based on the logarithmic binning of power spectra over time.